wp-plugins/multi-rating/readme.txt

 * 5 star ratings, percentage and score results
 * Multuple rating criteria and questions using star ratings, select drop-down lists and radio buttons to choose answers from
-* Font Awesome used for star rating icons
+* Font Awesome used for star rating icons or upload your own star rating images to use instead
 * Shortcodes to display the rating form, rating results and top rating results
 * schema.org structured markup is be added to every page that allow search engines to display the aggregated rating results as rich snippets
 * View the rating results, entries and selected values in the WP-admin